y-scope/clp-ffi-py/README.md

 At present, this library supplies built-in functions for encoding/decoding log messages using [CLP][2].

+## Quick Start
+The package is hosted with pypi (https://pypi.org/project/clp-ffi-py/), so it can be installed with `pip`:

+`python3 -m pip install --upgrade clp-ffi-py`

 ## Compatibility

 Tested on Python 3.8, 3.9 and 3.10, and it should work on any Python version >= 3.6.